jeromehage/dota2-voicelines/README.md

 - Winrate
 - Average usage
 - Max uses in a single game
+- Which stage of the game the lines are used
+- Winrate vs time used

 How it works:
 1) download parsed matches from opendota